All roads lead to Rome, the saying goes,

 All paths lead to God, we are similarly told –

-not just the broadly trampled swaths of traditional religions
+not just the broadly tramped swaths of traditional religions

 but the narrow, individual windings through the rocky wilds.